 We try very hard to make sure you are always receiving accurate information so that you can make an informed decision about your benefits and TTW choices.

-DisABLED Workers is also one of the few EN's that can offer you a work incentive to pay for work related expenses, and we are the only one that offers the Ticket To Work program in conjunction with the PASS plan.
+DisABLED Workers is also one of the few EN's that can offer you a work support payment to pay for

 DisABLEd Workers' goal is to assist the disabled community to help them reach their goals with accurate, detailed benefit information.
 As you might have read on our “About Us” page, our company was started by a disabled individual.
 He has always made it a top priority, that we help those that are disabled in any way we can and to never sign a client until they are completely informed about the positives and/or negatives related to them.